A contract is a legally binding agreement. This could be a 'contract of employment' or a 'contract of service'.

 When the employment contract begins

-An employment contract begins when the employee starts work.
+An employment contract begins when someone starts work.

 This is the case even if the employer has: